 A compound was isolated from the bacteria and was named rapamycin (after Rapa Nui) (Li, 2014).
 First used as an antifungal agent, it was noted to have a potent effect on the immune system and was used to prevent rejection in organ transplants.
 Today, drugs like everolimus and sirolimus are used to prevent rejection of organ transplants and treat some tumors are based on rapamycin and called “rapalogs.”
 This turned out to be only the beginning of rapamycin’s story.

 Rapamycin has a wide range of effects because it can block a gene that makes proteins that are involved in cell growth and the metabolism of cells.
 The gene derives its name from rapamycin itself and is called mammalian Target Of Rapamycin (mTOR).
 It’s implicated in a number of human diseases, including cancer, diabetes, neurological conditions, genetic disorders, and obesity.

 The gene, mTOR, responds to multiple signals to make its proteins; everything from growth factors, nutrients, energy and oxygen levels that determine cell growth and proliferation, to the making of proteins and the building blocks of DNA.

-Moreover, evidence is beginning to accumulate, which indicates that mTOR plays a role in the aging process and the development of age-related diseases.
+Moreover, evidence is beginning to accumulate (Johnson, 2013), which indicates that mTOR plays a role in the aging process and the development of age-related diseases.